Find out how salary sacrifice arrangements work and how they might affect an employee's current and future income.

 Tax and NICs exemptions on non-cash benefits

 Some non-cash benefits qualify for an exemption from tax.
 Some may be disregarded before calculating NICs.
-If this is the case for a benefit you’re providing to an employee as part of a salary sacrifice arrangement, you must satisfy any conditions that apply to the exemption.
+If this is the case for a benefit an employer provides to an employee as part of a salary sacrifice arrangement, any conditions that apply to the exemption must be satisfied.

-For example, if a benefit has to be made available to all of your employees in order to be exempt, then this condition must be fully satisfied, whether or not all employees have a salary sacrifice arrangement with you.
+For example, if a benefit has to be made available to all employees in order to be exempt, then this condition must be fully satisfied, whether or not all employees have a salary sacrifice arrangement.